Let courage be your north star

 My Indigenous Heritage

-I am a certified Native artist with my tribe, the Turtle Mountain Band of Chippewa from North Dakota.
-Because both my paternal grandparents are Native, I have two lineages, and two stories of survival, hope, and love.
-In 2002, my grandmother Mary Sayers wrote a book about her life called A Gift from the Heart.
-I am grateful to experience my history through her eyes and that is where this story begins.
+Because both my paternal grandparents are Turtle Mountain, I have two ancestral Indigenous lineages.
+In 2002, my grandmother Mary Sayers wrote a book about her life.
+I am grateful to have experienced my history through her eyes, and that is where this story begins.

-In 1893, Mary’s grandparents traveled from Winnipeg, Manitoba Canada, to North Dakota seeking a better life.
-During the journey, her mother Ernestine was born in a wagon.
-Although they were from the Metis Nation (Chippewa/Cree) in Canada, they were quickly enrolled as citizens of the Turtle Mountain Band of Chippewa in North Dakota.
-Instead of residing on the reservation which was unable to meet the needs of their community because of its small land base, the Bureau of Indian Affairs allotted them 160 acres of land near the Montana border where the Missouri River meets the Yellowstone.
-This land was known as the Trenton Indian Service Area.
+In 1893, Mary’s grandparents traveled by wagon from the Red River Métis community in Manitoba, Canada, to North Dakota, seeking a better life.
+Because they were (Chippewa/Cree), they were enrolled as citizens of the Turtle Mountain Band of Chippewa in North Dakota.
+Instead of residing on the reservation, which was unable to meet the needs of their community because of its small land base, the Bureau of Indian Affairs allotted them 160 acres of land in North Dakota near the Montana border, where the Missouri River meets the Yellowstone River.
+During the journey, Mary’s mother, Ernestine was born in a wagon.

 Mary’s mixed heritage created challenges for her.
-She was often not allowed to play with other Native American children who were called the “full-bloods” because they said she wasn’t good enough.
+She was often not allowed to play with other Native children who were called the “full-bloods” because they said she wasn’t good enough.
 She was also discouraged from playing with non-Native children who called her a “half-breed.”
-It forced the other mixed or “Metis” Native families to support and commune with each other, which strengthened their unique community and culture.
+It forced the other mixed Indigenous families to support and commune with each other, which strengthened their unique community and culture.
+For fun, they would jig (dance) to instruments such as the fiddle or violin which was commonplace in Metis culture.

 In 1936, at the age of 16, Mary was sent to a Native American boarding school called Chemawa in Salem, Oregon.
 The Bureau of Indian Affairs was putting pressure on Mary’s family to send her away.
-They were told it was for her education, however it was the government’s way of separating families in an effort to break the Native spirit.
+They were told it was for her education but it was the government’s way of separating Native families.
 During the train ride from North Dakota to Oregon, she met another young Native girl named Rosalie Sayers who was also Turtle Mountain Chippewa.
-The Sayers were woodland Chippewa who migrated from the Great Lakes area to the plains.
 She became her close friend and roommate.
+With regular bouts of asthma, Mary returned home after a year at boarding school.
+She recalled only learning two things well at boarding school: ironing a man’s shirt and making a bed.
+There were strict rules at school and unfair demerit systems that forced students, when punished, to do activities such as paste waxing and polishing floors, cleaning teachers’ homes, and watching their children.

 Life during the war was hard.
 My grandparents lived in a small 14’x14’ cabin with no running water.
 Eventually, Joseph bought a five-acre farm in Port Orchard, Washington, about twenty-five minutes from the Naval Shipyard.
 When the war ended, jobs were hard to come by.
 Once a welder for the shipyard, Joseph found himself working as a sweeper.
 When his former welding supervisor saw him pushing the broom, he asked what he was doing.
 Joseph replied, “I am feeding my family.”
 The next day Joseph was told to report immediately to the welding supervisor.
 He got his old job back and held onto it for 33 years until he retired.

-It was during this time he met my beautiful mother Dannie, built a farmhouse, raised llamas, and in 1982, I was born.
+It was during this time he met my beautiful mother, Dannie, who built a farmhouse and raised llamas, and in 1982, I was born.
 In the late 1980s, funding for Indian education changed drastically.
 Instead of rich cultural programming, students were quickly pulled during class for Indian education.
 As a student of these services, it felt more like the government’s effort to fill in checkboxes.
 Most of the time I found myself coloring Native American coloring books with the three other Native students at my school.
-This would be the first time I met my future husband Jeremy; the two of us coloring next to one another; unbeknownst then, how our paths would cross again in the future.
-He too was an urban Native like me, his grandfather coming to the Naval Shipyard after serving in WWII on submarines.
-His grandfather was Prairie Band Potawatomi from Kansas and grandmother, Sioux from Pine Ridge.
+This would be the first time I met my future husband, Jeremy, and the two of us were coloring next to one another, unbeknownst to me how our paths would cross again in the future.
+He, too, was an urban Native like me, his grandfather coming to the Naval Shipyard after serving in WWII on submarines.
+His grandfather was Prairie Band Potawatomi from Kansas, and his grandmother, Yankton and Sisseton Sioux and Assiniboine from Fort Peck.

 In early 2016, Jeremy and I crossed paths again.
-We connected instantly because of our love for family, culture, and history.
 Soon after, I decided it was time to move closer to Jeremy and my family.
 On September 23, 2017, Jeremy and I got married.
+We were unable to have children of our own, which greatly saddened me.
+I decided to channel energy and efforts into serving, supporting, and giving back to the Indigenous community.

 Older Post Newer Post